§18-5G-4. West Virginia Board of Education; powers and duties for implementation, general supervision, and support of public charter schools.

-(a) The state board along with the West Virginia Public Charter School Board established in §18-5G-15 of this code shall consult with nationally recognized charter school organizations and establish and maintain a catalogue of best practices for public charter schools applicable for all applicants, authorizers, governing board members, and administrators that are consistent with this article and nationally recognized principles and professional standards for quality public charter school authorizing and governance in all major areas of authorizing and governance responsibility in the following areas:
+(a) The state board, along with the West Virginia Public Charter School Board established in §18-5G-15 of this code, shall establish and maintain a catalogue of best practices for public charter schools applicable for all applicants, authorizers, governing board members, and administrators that are consistent with this article in the following areas:

 (1) Organizational capacity and infrastructure;